SPORTident – User Guide for the Orienteering Ireland equipment

-You need to book the IOA SPORTident equipment in advance of your event.
-There is no charge for the use of this equipment if your event is registered with the IOA.
+You need to book Orienteering Ireland SPORTident equipment in advance of your event.
+There is no charge for the use of this equipment if your event is registered with Orienteering Ireland.
 National or Regional events take priority.
 Contact details are shown at the top of this page for both the Leinster kit and the Munster kit.
 For Connacht or Ulster events, use whichever is most convenient.

 Each club has to provide their own stakes to mount the control boxes (and control flags).
 Most clubs use plastic electric fence posts with are fitted with base plates into which the stations clip.

 The stations are supplied prelabelled top and front for control codes.
 Munster stations are labelled 100 to 144 and Leinster stations 145 to 191.
 For major events these two kits are combined.
 It is essential that the Planner knows in good time what codes he is getting so he can tag sites accordingly.
 In addition to the control stations prelabelled stations are supplied for each of Clear, Check, Start and Finish.

 The new black SI stations are supplied labelled with the control codes, programed and with their internal real time clocks set to an internet clock and synchronised ie ready for deployment at the control sites by the Planner.
 No further programing is required.

 The stations will flash and beep when punched with an SI card.
 They will be slightly slower to respond to the first punch of the event, probably by the Controller (c 1 sec), than to subsequent ones (c 1/2 sec).
 After the event simply pack the stations away.
 No need to switch off.